humanfactors/FIPS/README.md

 Full walkthroughs for using FIPS can be found in the vignettes: `vignette("plotting","FIPS")` and `vignette("generation-and-three-process-simulation","FIPS")` or by accessing the source Rmarkdown files under `./vignettes`.

+All FIPS simulations require a `FIPS_df` object (see, `?FIPS::FIPS_df`), which is a form of data frame.
+There are two methods for generating a `FIPS_df` from existing data:

+- `parse_sleepwake_sequence` can be used to convert a sequence of sleep wake statuses (e.g., binary sequence with equidistance temporal spacing.
+This is the format used by other proprietary BMM software as well as several actigraphy-based sleep detection algorithms.
+- `parse_sleeptimes` can be used to convert a data frame of sleep and wake times (and a sleep identifier) to a `FIPS_df` object.
+- Note that advanced users should be able to create a data frame compliant with the *FIPS data format*.
+See `help("FIPS_df")`.

-Currently all FIPS simulations start with the *Sleep Data Format*, which is shown below.
+For this example, we will run through a `parse_sleeptimes` example.
+You must start with a data frame in the *Sleep Data Format*, which is shown below.
 Importantly, the datetimes in the columns must be POSIXct datetime objects.
 We suggest leveraging lubridate for a simple datetime interface.
 Ideally, you should use these column names and format to avoid conflicts with the generated column names.

 **The Sleep Data Format** looks as follows: